AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### Built With

-> Our technology stack for this project
+> Our chosen stack for this project

 - Major languages - HTML, CSS, Javascript(ES6)
 - Frameworks - Bootstrap v4.6